doverunner/gcp-live-steam-sample/README.md

     - https://cloud.google.com/livestream/docs/access-control#access_to_gcs

-- KMS token used for CPIX API communication with PallyCon KMS.
-This is an API authentication token that is generated when you sign up PallyCon service, and can be found on the PallyCon Console site.
+- KMS token used for CPIX API communication with DoveRunner KMS.
+This is an API authentication token that is generated when you sign up DoveRunner service, and can be found on the DoveRunner Console site.
 - Encoder to generate the input stream that the API processes.

   - In this sample, [ffmpeg](https://ffmpeg.org/download.html) is used.